Attitude change: Identification

 Identification explains one's change of beliefs and affect in order to be similar to someone one admires or likes.
 In this case, the individual adopts the new attitude, not due to the specific content of the attitude object, but because it is associated with the desired relationship.
-Often, children's attitudes on race, or their political party affiliations are adopted from their parents' attitudes and beliefs.
+Identification also reflects a need to establish or maintain a meaningful, self-defining connection with another person or group, often by taking on their role or forming a reciprocal relationship.
+For example, children's attitudes on their political party affiliations are often adopted from their parents' attitudes and beliefs, not because the children have critically evaluated these ideas, but because doing so strengthens their bond with their parents and aligns with their identity within the family.

 Internalization

 Internalization refers to the change in beliefs and affect when one finds the content of the attitude to be intrinsically rewarding, and thus leads to actual change in beliefs or evaluations of an attitude object.
-The new attitude or behavior is consistent with the individual's value system, and tends to be merged with the individual's existing values and beliefs.
-Therefore, behaviors adopted through internalization are due to the content of the attitude object.
+The new attitude or behaviour is consistent with the individual's value system, and tends to be merged with the individual's existing values and beliefs.
+Internalization occurs when the adopted behaviour aligns with the individual's value and fulfills their personal needs, making it deeply integrated into their value system.
+Using the same example, a child may grow up aligning with their parents' political party because over time, they come to genuinely agree with the party's values and policies, finding them consistent with their own developing belief system.

 The expectancy-value theory is based on internalization of attitude change.
-This model states that the behavior towards some object is a function of an individual's intent, which is a function of one's overall attitude towards the action.
+This model states that the behaviour towards some object is a function of an individual's intent, which is a function of one's overall attitude towards the action.
+These attitudes are influenced by two key factors: the individual's expectation of success (how likely they believe they are to achieve the desired outcome) and the value they place on the outcome (how important or beneficial they perceive it to be).
+Together, these components explain how attitudes and motivations drive behaviour.